 3. Port Pass fees

-Every Port Pass is subject to a tariff which must be paid by the applicant upon reception of the Pass.
-The tariff can also be paid by the employer after an agreement with QPA’s Security Officer
+Every Port Pass is subject to a tariff which must be paid by the applicant upon receiving the Pass.
+The tariff can also be paid by the employer according to an agreement with the QPA’s Security Officer

 4. Production and delivery of the Port Pass

 The Port Pass will be produced as soon as possible.
-It will be handed to the applicant on presentation of two (2) official and valid identity documents:
+It will be handed to the applicant up on the presentation of two (2) official and valid identity documents: